khushaal-chaudhary/customer-segmentation-app/README.md

-# Customer Segmentation Apparatus 🔮
+# The Customer Sorting Hat

 An interactive, full-stack web application for customer segmentation using RFM analysis and K-Means clustering.
 This tool allows users to analyze a sample dataset or upload their own to discover meaningful customer personas.